 At St. John’s Primary School we offer a range of clubs and activities.

-Our Extended Schools Programme focuses on the raising of standards in Literacy and Numeracy through success in ICT programmes such as LEXIA, Accelerated Reading and ALTA Maths respectively.
+Our Extended Schools Programme focuses on the raising of standards in Literacy and Numeracy through success in ICT programmes such as LEXIA, Accelerated Reading and Mathletics respectively.
 It also promotes healthy eating, the Arts, regular attendance and good levels of punctuality as well as an outdoor pursuit programme for our Year 7 children.